waalid2540/truck-driver-english/replit.md

 - June 17, 2025: Optimized audio processing for clarity: reduced to 1400% gain with speech enhancement, noise reduction, and gentle compression for clear, loud mobile audio
 - June 17, 2025: Integrated ElevenLabs API support for premium voice quality with GTTS fallback system
 - June 18, 2025: Created comprehensive voice selection interface with 8 professional male voices (4 officer, 4 driver) - users can now choose from Adam, Arnold, Drew, Dave for officers and Sam, Antoni, Charlie, Will for drivers with real-time voice previews
+- June 18, 2025: Updated voice selector to accept custom ElevenLabs voice IDs - users can now input any voice ID from their ElevenLabs account for complete personalization with testing functionality

 ## User Preferences